AElfProject/aelf-docs/docs/quick-start/node-operators/running-a-side-chain/index.md

 description: Operational details.
 ---

+**Description**: A tutorial on how to configure and run a side chain node in the aelf blockchain ecosystem after its creation has been approved.

+**Purpose**: To guide developers through the setup and launch process of a side chain node, ensuring correct configuration and successful integration with the main chain.

 # Running a Side Chain

 This tutorial explains how to run a side chain node after it has been approved by the producers and released by the creator.
 After creating the side chain, producers need to run a side chain node.